Affibody Medical Research & Development

 Clinical efficacy in multiple autoimmune diseases

-Izokibep is being developed together with our partners ACELYRIN and Inmagene Biopharmaceuticals as a best-in-class treatment for several autoimmune diseases which arise when the patient’s immune system starts attacking healthy tissue in the body.
+Izokibep is being developed as a best-in-class treatment for several autoimmune diseases which arise when the patient’s immune system starts attacking healthy tissue in the body.
 Izokibep addresses autoimmune diseases that are driven by the protein IL-17.
 Izokibep has a unique ability to reach the affected tissues, where it binds IL-17 selectively and with high affinity – 10 to 100 times stronger than the current leading IL-17 inhibiting antibody drugs.

 Izokibep in psoriatic arthritis

-Psoriatic arthritis (PsA) occurs in patients with psoriasis whose condition develops to include inflammation of the joints.
-Such patients are currently treated with NSAIDs or immunosuppressive drugs such as TNF and JAK inhibitors.
+PsA occurs in patients with psoriasis whose condition develops to include inflammation of the joints.
+Such patients are currently treated with NSAIDs or immunosuppressive drugs and more severe cases with biologics and JAK inhibitors.

-In March 2024, ACELYRIN reported positive top-line results for izokibep in a Phase 2b/3 clinical study in patients with PsA.
-The study is a global, double-blind, placebo-controlled, trial comprising 351 patients.
+In March 2024, positive top-line results were reported for izokibep in a Phase 2b/3 clinical study in patients with moderate to severe PsA.
+The study was a global, double-blind, placebo-controlled, trial comprising 351 patients.
 The primary endpoint of ACR50 at 16 weeks versus placebo was met with high statistical significance.
 Robust clinical responses were also achieved for ACR70, PASI100, as well as composite endpoints ACR50/PASI100 and Minimal Disease Activity.
 Izokibep was well-tolerated with a favorable safety profile consistent with previous experience and the IL-17 class.
-The study is continuing up to 52 weeks.
-ACELYRIN expects this Phase 2b/3 trial to be the first of two registrational trials in PsA.
-A confirmatory Phase 3 study with izokibep in PsA is expected to start during 2024.

 Izokibep in axial spondyloarthritis

 Axial spondyloarthritis (axSpA) is an autoimmune disease that affects the spine, as well as joints in other parts of the body.
 It usually presents before the age of 45 and can lead to severe pain and reduced mobility.
-Current treatments consist of NSAIDs or immunosuppressive drugs such as TNF and JAK inhibitors.
-Izokibep is planned to be evaluated in a Phase 3 program in axSpA.
+Izokibep has clear potential to be efficacious in axSpA given the strong results in PsA, which is a closely related disease.

 Izokibep in psoriasis

 Izokibep has been evaluated in a double-blind, placebo-controlled Phase 2 study over 52 weeks in 108 patients diagnosed with moderate to severe psoriasis.
-The treatment results indicated a competitive efficacy and safety profile.
-The majority of the reported side effects were minor and resolved during the length of the treatment.
-The study was extended, and three-year data confirmed the safety, tolerability, and treatment efficacy of izokibep in the patient group that participated in the extension.
+The treatment results indicated a competitive efficacy and safety profile for izokibep, which was confirmed with 3-year extension data.
 The study was published in the British Journal of Dermatology (BJD) in September 2023.

 Izokibep has a unique ability to reach the affected tissues, where it binds IL-17 selectively and with high affinity – 10 to 100 times stronger than the current leading IL-17 inhibiting antibody drugs